 But some argue that there's more to this bill than morality.
 Several representatives cite their supposed concerns over secondary effects of sexually oriented businesses, like never seen increased crime rates and decreased property values.

-of Kansas.
+the state of Kansas.
 New sexually-oriented businesses would not be able to open within 1,000 feet of a similar business, school, day care center, place of worship, or library.
-The bill would also establish minimum lighting conditions and would ban private rooms
+The bill would also establish minimum lighting conditions and would

 The House vote was 91-28 on the proposed Community Defense Act, which supporters claim will protect communities from blight, increased crime and other problems they link to adult businesses.

 Senators have speculated that a vote in their chamber on the legislation could be close, but they also said they haven't studied this year's legislation in detail.
 Their leaders wouldn't commit to having a committee hearing on the measure this

 year and acknowledged that the bill isn't as pressing a priority for them as it was for House members.

 Arkansas Senator Percy Malone introduced SB921 on the last day of filing for the session.
 The bill, if passed, would tax adult entertainment businesses in the state and use the proceeds for the protection of abused children.